This Charming Beach Town in Portugal Has Dolphin Cruises, National Park Beaches, and Legendary Fried Seafood

 Photo by © Evangelista21 | Dreamstime.com

-The best time to visit Setúbal depends on your travel priorities:
+The best time to visit Setúbal depends on your itinerary:

 • Summer (June to September): Ideal for beach lovers.
 Warm temperatures and long sunny days make this the perfect time to enjoy the coastline.
-Be aware that July and August are the busiest months in Portugal, so arrive early to get a good spot on the beach.
+However, July and August are the busiest months in Portugal.

 • Spring (March to May): A great time for outdoor activities like hiking and sightseeing, with mild weather and fewer crowds.

 • Fall (October to November): Cooler temperatures make this season ideal for wine tours and exploring Setúbal’s historic center.
-Beaches are still pleasant, but the crowds thin out.
+Beaches are still pleasant, but the crowds are smaller.

 • Winter (December to February): Although colder, this is the quietest time to visit.
-It’s perfect for a relaxing escape, just be prepared for a higher chance of rain and keep plans flexible.
+It’s perfect for a relaxing escape, just be prepared for a higher chance of rain.

 historic city center in Setubal, Portugal